rems-project/sail-arm/README.md

 Cambridge Computer Laboratory (Department of Computer Science and Technology) under DARPA/AFRL contract FA8650-18-C-7809 ("CIFV").

+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 789108, ELVER).

 This software was developed by Arm, the University of Cambridge, and the University of Edinburgh within the Rigorous Engineering of Mainstream Systems (REMS) project, partly funded by EPSRC grant